 The ZeroWater pitchers are a fraction of the price of the AquaTru.
 This makes the filters more accessible to anyone, regardless of budget, and you’re still getting the same high quality of water filtration.
 While a first-time water filter user would be less willing to splash out nearly $500 for the AquaTru, they’d be happier to spend less than $50 on the ZeroWater.

-👎 ZeroWater – What I Didn’t Like
+👎 ZeroWater – What We Didn’t Like

 Filters need replacing regularly